CorbinDallas/Oda/README.md

 ##Examples?
 Yeah, we got examples.##
 There are a few (two) sample plugins (SQL, Authentication).
 More plugins will come later as we test how Oda needs to fit the needs of plugin developers.

-##Don't hate me because you don't even know me yet!##
-Oda is still in the very early stages of development, so there is very little documentation, but there will eventually be full documentation of every aspect of Oda.

 ##Well hey, sign me up!##
 A few help pages are already available for people interested in giving it a spin: